 That being said, the rate at which tyres degrade is not the same for everyone.
 Tyre tread wear will differ depending on the characteristics of the car or the driving style used by the driver.
 Drivers who drive smoothly and avoid placing unnecessary stress on their tyres will experience less tyre wear and as a result, their tyres will last longer.
 It’s not uncommon for tyre usage to have an impact on the outcome of a race, especially during the latter stage, so keep an eye out for which tyres a driver chooses.

 Hard: Durable but slow

 Rain is a common occurrence during races.
 When it rains the driver must decide when to switch to wet tyres and this decision can dramatically affect the outcome of the race.
 The two options available are ‘Intermediate’ tyres, which are designed to perform in damp or light rain conditions, or ‘Heavy Wet’ which are the most effective in heavy rain.
 In Gran Turismo 7, there is also a weather radar that drivers can check to see which direction the rain clouds are approaching from on the track but it requires a tremendous amount of skill to be able to assess the rain conditions on a radar and determine when to change tyres, all while driving at high speed.

 Heavy Wet: Used in heavy rain

 Infractions such as deliberately knocking an opponent off the track or persistently blocking another driver are considered unsportsmanlike conduct and will incur an instant penalty, while collision infractions are reviewed using replay footage and dealt with after careful consideration.
-Penalties are typically issued in the form of a time penalty, and there is a section on the track in each race where the cars will automatically slow down to serve their penalties.
+Penalties are typically issued in the form of a time penalty and there is a section on the track in each race where the cars will automatically slow down to clear such a penalty.